Program OverviewPrinter Friendly

 You'll learn the proper assessment tools and techniques to deal with a wide variety of conditions that involve lymph, muscle, nerve, fascia and joints of the body as well as a wellness focus that maintains physical health, function and mobility.

-Please note: The compressed delivery (two years inclusive) of the Massage Therapy program is a winter intake/start only and will include the summer semester.
+Note: The compressed delivery (two years inclusive) of the Massage Therapy program is a winter intake/start only and will include the summer semester.
 There are several weeks off between semesters.
 Once enrolled in #5115, you'll be required to stay in it as your major program of study and will not be eligible to transfer into the traditional three-year program, #5110, delivery.